-Cat cafes in North America are not exempt from the criticism that patrons cause stress to the cats or about the cats not getting along with each other.
+Cat cafes in the United States are not exempt from the criticism that patrons cause stress to the cats or about the cats not getting along with one another.
 Most cat cafes — regardless of their location — enforce a code of conduct for patrons visiting the cats.

 While there still may be up to 15 cats living temporarily in an individual cat cafe in North America, the ultimate goal for each cat is adoption.
 If the cats were not in the cafe, they would instead be awaiting adoption at a shelter.

 North American cat cafes are typically nonprofit organizations and often take their animal advocacy to the natural next step by being completely vegan as well (with the exception of the cat food).
 Cat cafes will often feature special events such as Purr Yoga, paint classes and even cat behavior workshops.

 Check out scenes from the first cat cafe in Los Angeles: